segmentio/segment-docs/src/connections/sources/plugins/index.md

 ## Amazon Webstore

 - Amazon Webstore - suspect they don't want you running an out-of-ecosystem analytics tool.
+Can anyone confirm?

 ## Bigcommerce